Make cool diy coasters using this easy tutorial. Plus a smart workaround to get this patchwork look - no piecing and no quilting involved!

 This is what you need to sew a single coaster:

 You can use scraps from your stash or use the project as an excuse to go fabric shopping.
-But first, decide on your color scheme - I chose to make them in the prettiest blue and green colors, using the new Texture basics from Riley Blake Designs.
+But first, decide on your color scheme - I chose to make them in the prettiest blue and green colors, using the Texture basics from Riley Blake Designs.

 Steps To Make Your Coasters